Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-optionals.md

 ```

 ## orElse(...)
-This method returns the value of the Optional, or the given "default" value if the Optional does not contain a value.
+This method returns the value of the Optional or the given "default" value if the Optional does not contain a value.

 **Example**
 ```java